John-Limb/WSL-automated-setup/README.md

         <td>
 The WSL Automated Setup project is a set of scripts that can make the installation and creation of custom distros for WSL a simple process.
 It allows a user to create a custom WSL install and tear it down again when no longer needed or broken.

-The purpose of the scripts in this repo are to make the creation of development ready WSL distros easy by automating the creation of a custom distro using Docker containers.
+The purpose of the scripts in this repository are to make the creation of development ready WSL distros easy by automating the creation of a custom distro using Docker containers.
+Sadly, we have to use an Alpine image from this repo as alpine is not available in WSL repo.
     </td>
     <td>
     <img src="./resources/images/wsl-preview.jpg"